jt-lowe/pandas-challenge/README.md

 # pandas-challenge
-Week 4 Monash Data Course Homework
+##Week 4 Monash Data Course Homework

+###Work was completed in HeroesOfPymoli-JL.ipynb file

 We were presented with purchase data for a fantasy game, Heroes of Pymori, and asked to perform some analyses on the dataset.